stephenwanaswa/terraform-beginner-bootcamp-2023/journal/week0.md

 This contain information about the current state of your infrastructure.

-This file should not be commited to your VCS.
+This file should not be committed to your VCS.

-This file can contain sensintive data.
+This file can contain sensitive data.

-If you lose this file, you lose knowning the state of your infrastructure.
+If you lose this file, you lose knowing the state of your infrastructure.

 .terraform.tfstate.backup is the previous state file state.